curioussoulscafe/curious-souls-cafe/README.md

 **Pro Tip:** For a deeper understanding of how our events are structured, including different conversation styles, check out our [Event Structure Guide](https://curioussoulscafe.substack.com/p/event-structure).

 <!--<img src="https://github.com/user-attachments/assets/a31b8885-76f9-4dee-bc48-5795d32221f1" alt="QR Code" width="300">-->

+## 📚 Introducing the Question Decks

+Our in-person Curious Souls Café [meetup](https://curioussoulscafe.substack.com/p/event-structure) is your space for meaningful conversations and deep self-reflection.
+Like a cozy neighborhood café, it’s a place to share ideas, explore life’s big questions, and connect with others in an open and welcoming way.
+At the heart of the Curious Souls Café experience are **questions**, thoughtfully designed by our facilitators or third parties to guide you through soul-searching discussions.
+Whether you're reflecting on your personal journey, navigating life changes, or building deeper connections, these decks spark introspection and encourage engaging dialogue.

+Explore diverse themes like self-discovery, happiness, love, and authenticity, or revisit thought-provoking prompts inspired by our global community.
+These questions help uncover insights about who you are, where you've been, and where you’re headed:

+- **[Authenticity](https://curioussoulscafe.github.io/curious-souls-cafe/authenticity.html)**: Align your actions with your values and embrace your true self.
+- **[Casual Talk](https://curioussoulscafe.github.io/curious-souls-cafe/casual-talk.html)**: Moderate sharing, leaning towards preferences, light reflections, and positive connections.
+- **[Curious Talk](https://curioussoulscafe.github.io/curious-souls-cafe/curious-talk.html)**: Probe deeper motivations and encourage introspective, insightful responses.
+- **[Happiness](https://curioussoulscafe.github.io/curious-souls-cafe/happiness.html)**: Explore your personal definition, experiences, and journey with happiness.
+- **[Love Relationships](https://curioussoulscafe.github.io/curious-souls-cafe/love-relationships.html)**: Deepen your connections and reflect on the dynamics of love and intimacy.
+- **[Past Questions](https://curioussoulscafe.github.io/curious-souls-cafe/past-questions.html)**: Engage with prompts shared by curious souls (participants) from around the world.
+- **[The Mind Speaks](https://curioussoulscafe.github.io/curious-souls-cafe/the-mind-speaks.html)**: Reflect on thoughts, feelings, and personal well-being.
+- **[Transitions](https://curioussoulscafe.github.io/curious-souls-cafe/transitions.html)**: Navigate life’s changes with prompts that foster reflection and personal growth.

+💖 We express our heartfelt gratitude to the Singaporean facilitator(s) for the question sets for the topics [Love Relationships](https://curioussoulscafe.github.io/curious-souls-cafe/love-relationships.html), [Happiness](https://curioussoulscafe.github.io/curious-souls-cafe/happiness.html), and [The Mind Speaks](https://curioussoulscafe.github.io/curious-souls-cafe/the-mind-speaks.html), as well as to all curious souls (participants) who contributed [past questions](https://curioussoulscafe.github.io/curious-souls-cafe/past-questions.html) from our global events.

+Let these decks inspire your journey of exploration, connection, and growth!

 ## ✨ What You Can Do with the Web App